denandz/glorp/README.md

 Install can be done with `git clone` and `go build/install`, or by using one of the binaries available on the releases page.

 If you'd like to patch the `net/http` header casing problems, you can enable the included overlay to overwrite the relevant part of `net/http`.
-Note, this has been tested on `go1.22.0` on Linux:
+Note, this has been tested on `go1.23` and `go1.24 on Linux:

 ```
-go build -overlay overlay.22.json
+go build -overlay overlay.23.json
 ```

-If you're on golang `1.23`, use `overlay.23.json` instead.
+If you're on golang `1.22`, use `overlay.22.json`.

 Alternatively, to run under docker, clone this repository and: